aspelund/story-func/README.md

 `storify` is building an object transformation pipe utilizing the `story` function. `story` takes either a `given` as a property or another `storify`.
 Each storify can pipe multiple `given` and multiple `storify`.
 In order to follow the principles stated above, a top level story would only contain stories that are focusing on specific domain properties, and each child story should focus on a single property that may or may not be changed.
 The `setMutableProperty` defines what properties that can be changed and is required in any `story` pipeline that contains a `given`.
 The property that may be changed by the pipeline is described as a selector.
 For example, if the `foo` object would be mutable in the pipeline and the object that the pipeline is applied to is `{foo:'bar'}` then the selector would be `foo`.
 If the property is deeper into the project the selector uses dots as separators.
 For the `bar` property to be mutable in the `{foo: { bar: 1 }}` object, the selector would be `foo.bar`.

+Once the pipeline is created it can be applied to an object with the function `apply`.
+The object sent to `apply` is then sent through the pipeline.
+The original object is not changed and the returned value contains a copy of the original object but with any transformations that has been applied.

 The stories should be defined in separation of IO logic so that each pipeline can be tested with full coverage.

 ## Thoughs